DEFI-COLaF/COLaF-website/content/en/authors/fund-almanach/_index.md

 ---
 # Display name
-title: Almanach
+title: ALMAnaCH

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Inria Partner Project Team
+role: Text data

 # Organizations/Affiliations to show in About widget
 organizations: